yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/customize-ports.md

 ---
-title: Configure ports
+title: Customize ports
-headerTitle: Configure ports
+headerTitle: Customize ports
-linkTitle: Configure ports
+linkTitle: Customize ports
-description: Configure ports
+description: Customize ports used by YugabyteDB Anywhere universes
+headcontent: Change the ports used by your universe
 menu:
   preview_yugabyte-platform:
     parent: security